Provision users & groups with SCIM

 • Click copy link next to the Assertion Consumer Service (ACS) URL.
 Paste it somewhere to be retrieved later.

-• Go to back to Settings and Members → Identity & Provisioning and scroll down to the SCIM provisioning section
+• Go to back to Settings & members, then select the Identity & provisioning tab and scroll down to the SCIM provisioning section.

 • If a token hasn’t already been generated, click + Add token and copy the token.
 Paste it somewhere to be retrieved later.